 Where are puppy mill dogs sold?

 Pet stores: Nearly all pet stores that sell puppies are supplied by mills.
 More and more communities are banning the sale of mill-bred pets in stores, but many Americans are still unaware of the connection between pet stores and puppy mills.

 Websites: Just like pet stores, most websites that sell dogs are selling mill-bred pets, and most of these sites market the puppies as well-bred and lovingly raised.
 No matter how convincing a website is, though, never buy a pet online.

 Classified ads: For decades, the newspaper classifieds have been the first place that puppy buyers go to look for a new pet.
 Commercial breeders tap into this market easily by placing classified ads.
 Please beware of any ads that list several breeds for sale.
 And if the breeder won’t let you see where the dogs and puppies live, please don’t buy the puppy.

 Best Friends’ puppy mill initiatives

 Through Best Friends’ puppy mill initiatives, we are working to convince pet stores to offer pets for adoption instead of selling mill-bred pets, educate consumers about puppy mills, and create and lobby for humane legislation.
 Together, we’re making an impact and saving lives.
 Join us and help bring about a time when every dog can feel safe, happy and loved.

 How to fight puppy mills

-Although we’ve made incredible progress, amazing dogs of all types are still losing their lives in U.S. shelters every day, simply because they don’t have safe places to call home.
+Although we’ve made incredible progress, amazing dogs of all types are still losing their lives in U.S. shelters every day in 2021, simply because they didn’t have safe places to call home.
 And one of the easiest ways you can help Save Them All is by choosing to adopt instead of purchase a pet.